ldutoit/bully_gbs/populationstructure_tuto/populationstructure_tuto.md

     ## Drawing plot ...

-    ## faststructureK2toK10Joined9Files-20200220121348.png exported.
+    ## faststructureK2toK10Joined9Files-20201217134758.png exported.

 ![](populationstructure_tuto_files/faststructureK2toK10Joined9Files-20200207152243.png)

 Looking at that file, We can clearly see the two clusters regardless of the set K. **But individuals are not ordered by populations.** Let's fix that to get pretty plots.
 Altough I could have provided us with clean and ordered files to start with, this is a common issue so let's go together through re-ordering faststructure files.

-The easiest way to deal with re-ordering will be to have a version of [metadata_clean.txt](metadata_clean.txt) that is sorted in the way we want our structure plots.
-Then we can determine the new_order of samples.
-I provided such a file ordered by lake [metadata_reordered.txt](metadata_reordered.txt)
+The easiest way to deal with re-ordering will be to have a version of [metadata\_clean.txt](metadata_clean.txt) that is sorted in the way we want our structure plots.
+Then we can determine the new\_order of samples.
+I provided such a file ordered by lake [metadata\_reordered.txt](metadata_reordered.txt)

 ``` r
 #determine proper order numerically from old order
 metadata_reordered<-read.table("metadata_reordered.txt",h=T)